SpoonX/boards/README.md

 # Boards

-An opinionated, simple, minimalistic and extendible code generator base.
+A minimalistic and extendable code generator/manipulator base.

-This module makes it easy to use generators, and doesn't provide a cli to do so.
+This project allows you to generate and manipulate code easily, making it a breeze to build your own cli.
 This means you can embed it your own cli tool without having to call extra tools (gulp, yo, etc).

+An (very cool, try it) example can be found here: [Boards-cli](https://github.com/SpoonX/boards-cli).

-This module makes use of [plugin-discovery](https://github.com/SpoonX/plugin-discovery) to discover plugins in your projects.
+Boards makes use of [plugin-discovery](https://github.com/SpoonX/plugin-discovery) to discover plugins in your projects.

 ## Features

+* Code formatting **New!**
 * Register boards
 * Generators
 * Register steps
 * Manages stream
 * Finds boards in project dependencies

+As of v3, Boards allows you to automatically format code when using the default generators (Modification and Template).
+To do this, it uses prettier to do base formatting, and then applies eslint rules (using `cwd`) to make any code adjust to whatever project it's being used in.
+To enable this option, set `format` to true.
+Read more [in the format section of the readme](#format)

 ## Installation